St. Lawrence Seaway & Great Lakes

 Located on the eastern shore of Georgian Bay in Lake Huron, Parry Sound is a picturesque port town with charming cottages and spectacular views.
 Parry Sound is located inside the UNESCO designated Georgian Bay Biosphere Reserve.
 One of only 16 Biosphere Reserves in Canada, it is home to a variety of rare species of plants and animals.
 While ashore, explore Killbear Provincial Park, enjoy a scenic boat ride around the 30,000 islands, or take an aerial sightseeing tour.

-Georgian Bay Airways Flightseeing Adventure
+Georgian Bay Flightseeing Adventure

-Parry Sound Waterfront Tour on Electric Bikes
+Parry Sound Waterfront on Electric Bikes

-Georgian Bay Island Queen Cruise
+Island Queen & Parry Sound Cruise

-Killbear Provincial Park Guided Walking Exploration
+Killbear Provincial Park Exploration

 Midland, ON